ImeneYAHIAOUI/al-newbank/adr/adr004-backend-services-statuscheck.md

 - Create a new service : **Status Reporter**.
 This service will be responsible for querying our internal Prometheus server to determine the status of backend services.
 - Provide the client with an API to interact with the newly created backend service.

-As our prometheus is configured to scrape all services for their metrics, the uptime is already provided with additional useful information to the **Status Reporter**.
+As our prometheus is configured to scrape all services for their metrics, the up status is already provided with additional useful information to the **Status Reporter**.

 Given the potentially high frequency of calls from various SDK clients on this status reporting service, we have chosen to implement a cache-aside strategy with a TTL of 1 second to reduce the possible number of calls on the Prometheus server down to 1 call every second.